Updated: Sep 17

 Surfing and researching on Internet during my relaxing time, in search of new ways of making art and using Photography I stuck on dazeddigital.com online magazine, stumble upon an artist that I didn't know before.
 Her name is Dani Lessnau.

+What she did is fascinating.
+She puts a camera inside her vagina and takes photos of her lovers.
 I love this beautiful and extreme ideas of using your own body as a camera, mixing photography, art and body performance, gluing the camera into your vagina, like a spie hidden somewhere who want to know more about you, in a real way.

 The whole body as the performer - photographer - artist.
 Your mind, your body and your spirit and your emotions on the same line.

 I don't know how she did it, but it's interesting to learn more about her process.